 On Wednesday, September 5th at 1:00 PM EST, the Center for Trauma & Resilience will join NCADV to discuss the importance of a self-care plan program and details how to implement it in an agency in a step-by-step fashion.
 It is an instrument designed to help staff perform emotionally intense work day after day, and still come back the next with compassion and empathy.
 It takes energy to hear hard stories, and it takes special skills to connect with clients and give meaningful responses.
 This is emotional labor, and it requires that staff manage their own emotions while responding to the emotional state of the other, whether patient, client, or victim.

 HOW TO REGISTER:

-Join NCADV’s email list or update your email information, please click here.
+To receive email reminders about upcoming webinars, join NCADV’s email list or update your email information by clicking here.